Dirty, disgusting discounting habits. They are killing your business and it needs to stop…now. Have you ever granted a discount because:

 Links for this episode:

-Connect with Janene
+Reach Out, Connect and Book a Call with Janene

 Get started improving your business.
 Sometimes it’s difficult to know where to begin.
 I suggest you Download the the self assessment Pricing Scorecard.
 Get a view of what’s working and what’s not working when it comes to pricing in your business.
 Figure out where to start making improvements.